 Monroe is a very small town located in the state of Tennessee.
 With a population of 1,729 people and just one neighborhood, Monroe is the 239th largest community in Tennessee.

-Because occupations involving physical labor dominate the local economy, Monroe is generally considered to be a blue-collar town.
-41.28% of the Monroe workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Monroe, you'll notice that it is more blue-collar than most other communities in America.
+41.28% of Monroe’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Monroe is a town of professionals, service providers, and construction workers and builders.
 There are especially a lot of people living in Monroe who work in healthcare (10.86%), management occupations (9.33%), and office and administrative support (9.02%).

 Being a small town, Monroe does not have a public transit system used by locals to get to and from work.